International Film Festival of Kerala

-The International Film Festival of Kerala (abbreviated as IFFK) is a film festival held annually in Thiruvananthapuram, the capital city of Kerala, India.
+The International Film Festival of Kerala (IFFK) is a film festival held annually in Thiruvananthapuram, the capital city of Kerala, India.
 This film festival started in 1996 and is hosted by the Kerala State Chalachitra Academy on behalf of Department of Cultural Affairs, Government of Kerala.
 The festival is held in November or December every year and is acknowledged as one of the leading cultural events in India.

 Several national and international films have their premiers at the IFFK each year.
 Competition section is limited to 14 selected films produced in Asia, Africa or Latin America.
 The festival also has a section devoted to Malayalam cinema.
 On the lines of the IFFK, the Chalachitra Academy also organises the International Documentary and Short Film Festival of Kerala.
 The Academy also organized a regional film festival in 2022, Regional International Film Festival of Kerala held in Kochi.

 History

-The Directorate of Film Festivals, Govt of India held the International Film Festival of India (IFFI) at Thiruvananthapuram, in 1988.
-The festival cultivated an interest in serious films and has led to creation of several film societies throughout the state.
-The activities of the societies included screening of classic films from around the world, conducting group discussions on various aspects of cinema and circulating pamphlets on renowned film-makers.
+The Indian Government's Directorate of Film Festivals held the International Film Festival of India (IFFI) at Thiruvananthapuram, in 1988.
+The festival cultivated an interest in serious films and led to creation of several film societies throughout the state.
+The activities of the societies included screening of classic films from around the world, conducting group discussions on various aspects of cinema and circulating pamphlets on renowned filmmakers.
 The film societies obtained copies of films from archives and from embassies of some countries as a part of culture-exchange programmes.
 The film society movement helped to raise film literacy among people and the need for an international film festival to the level of the IFFI came up.